rpi-cloud/raspberry-pi-tools/README.md

 ### Usage

 Clone this repository to you Raspberry Pi.
-Ideally you want to add this directory to your `$PATH`.
+Ideally you want to add this directory to your `$PATH` or copy the executables into your `/usr/local/bin` folder.

 ### List of Commands

-* `temp.sh`: Displays the current CPU and GPU temperature
+* `pi-temp`: Displays the current CPU and GPU temperature